 the visual effects are a game very oriented towards team playing

 Olivia Munn presents scientific and technical awards.

-The robots from Star Wars: R2D2, Three Threepio and BB8 appear on screen.
+The robots from Star Wars: R2D2, Three Threepio, and BB8 appear on the screen.

 - Prologue – Imogen Sutton and Richard Williams